 Our investigational drug pipeline includes two late-stage clinical investigational drug candidates.
 One of these investigational drug candidates, QNEXA, has completed Phase 3 clinical trials for obesity and Phase 2 clinical trials for diabetes and obstructive sleep apnea.
 We submitted an NDA to the FDA for QNEXA in December 2009.
 On October 28, 2010, we received a CRL from the FDA regarding the QNEXA NDA stating that the NDA could not be approved in its present form.
-We are currently working with the FDA on their request for information contained in the CRL.
+In subsequent meetings with the FDA, we have come to an agreement, subject to finalization of the written protocol, on a retrospective observational study of major congenital malformations and oral clefts, FORTRESS.
+The timing and final indication of the QNEXA NDA resubmission is dependent on the results of FORTRESS.
 In the EU, the MAA for QNEXA is currently under review through the centralized procedure.
 Avanafil has completed three pivotal Phase 3 trials for erectile dysfunction.
 Our investigational drug candidates are summarized as follows:

-Drug Indication Status Commercial rights QNEXA (phentermine and Obesity Phase 3 studies completed; NDA submitted; Worldwide topiramate CR) CRL received QNEXA (phentermine and Obstructive Phase 2 study completed Worldwide topiramate CR) Sleep Apnea QNEXA (phentermine and Diabetes Phase 2 study completed Worldwide topiramate CR) Avanafil (PDE5 inhibitor) Erectile Phase 3 completed; NDA preparation and Worldwide license from Mitsubishi Tanabe Pharma dysfunction MAA submission in progress Corporation (ex. certain Asian markets)
+Drug Indication Status Commercial rights Phase 3 studies completed; NDA QNEXA (phentermine and topiramate submitted; CRL received; MAA CR) Obesity under review in EU Worldwide QNEXA (phentermine and topiramate CR) Obstructive Sleep Apnea Phase 2 study completed Worldwide QNEXA (phentermine and topiramate CR) Diabetes Phase 2 study completed Worldwide Phase 3 completed; NDA and MAA Worldwide license from Mitsubishi preparation and submission in Tanabe Pharma Corporation (excluding Avanafil (PDE5 inhibitor) Erectile dysfunction progress certain Asian markets)